nuodb/nuodb-cp-docs/content/docs/configuration/backup/database-clone.md

 {{< details "Action" >}}
 Disable external journal on the new database.
-If you want to change this setting, an SQL dump must be used to restore the data into a new database with an external journal enabled.
+If you want to change this setting, SQL dump must be used to restore the data into a new database with an external journal enabled.
 {{< /details >}}

 {{< callout context="caution" title="Caution" icon="outline/alert-triangle" >}}